rk-lindsey/chimes_calculator/doc/source/utils.rst

 Tabulation
 *****************

+By precomputing these interaction tables, your ChIMES-based molecular dynamics simulations can replace on-the-fly Chebyshev expansions with table lookups, yielding significant speed-ups with minimal loss of accuracy.

 Input
 ^^^^^^^^^

 A utility for tabulating a ChIMES potential energy surface *2/3*-body clusters is available in ``utils/tabulator``.
 To use this utility, use the same ``config.py`` file described for the PES generator.

-All input and output distances are in Angstroms, and all energies are provided in kcal/mol.
-Additionally, note that the penalty function will be included in scan results unless ``PAIRSTART`` is greater than the sum of the pair interaction inner cutoff and the penalty kick-in distance, or if the user has set ``PAIR CHEBYSHEV PENALTY SCALING:`` to zero in the parameter file.
-Similar variables must be set to specify desired 3- and 4-body scans.
-Note that empty lists can be provided if no scan is desired.
+Note that the penalty function is included in scan results by default, and should typically be retained when generating tabulated potentials.
+It will be excluded if PAIR CHEBYSHEV PENALTY SCALING: is set to zero.

 Output
 ^^^^^^^^^

 All *n*-body scans will produce output scan files named like ``chimes_scan_<n>b.type_<index>.dat.energy`` or ``force``, where <n> is the bodiedness, and <index> is the ``PAIRTYPES`` or ``TRIPTYPES`` index.
+All units match units used in the PES Generator.

 The first line in each output file provides a comment listing the number of tabulated points, this should be roughly (max-min)/stepsize_2B for 2b and ((max-min)/stepsize_3B)^3 for 3b.
 Following, each line provides the *ij* (and if appropriate, *ik* and *jk* distances, respectively) and the corresponding cluster energy or force.

-By precomputing these interaction tables, your ChIMES-based molecular dynamics simulations can replace on-the-fly Chebyshev expansions with table lookups, yielding significant speed-ups with minimal loss of accuracy.

 Running simulations
 ^^^^^^^^^^^^^^^^^^^^

+Currently tabulation is only implemented in lammps.

-Once the tabulated 2- and 3-body force and energy files are generated they can be called by modifying the params.txt file
+Once the tabulated 2- and 3-body force and energy files are generated they can be called by modifying the params.txt file.

 Modify the section:
 .. code-block:: text